Skip to content

 #Why did my Westinghouse TV suddenly lose sound?

-The most common sudden cause is a power surge that damages internal speaker components.
-Firmware updates can also reset your audio output to “Audio System” when no external speakers are connected.
-Try a power cycle first (unplug for 60 seconds), then check that audio output is set to TV Speakers.
+Power surge or a firmware update that reset audio output to “Audio System” with no external speakers connected.
+Unplug for 60 seconds, then verify audio output is set to TV Speakers.

 #Does a factory reset fix sound issues on Westinghouse TVs?

 Yes, when the cause is software-related.
-A factory reset clears corrupted settings, failed firmware updates, and audio routing conflicts.
-It won’t fix blown speakers or damaged HDMI ports.
-After the reset, you’ll need to reconnect your Wi-Fi and sign back into all streaming apps.
+A factory reset clears corrupted settings, failed firmware updates, and audio routing conflicts that no other fix resolves.
+It won’t repair blown speakers or damaged HDMI ports, and those require physical fixes regardless of how many resets you run.
+After the reset completes, you’ll need to reconnect your Wi-Fi, sign back into all streaming apps, and re-enter any parental PINs or custom picture settings.

 #Why does sound work through headphones but not my Westinghouse TV speakers?

-This confirms the internal speakers have failed.
-The headphone jack uses separate circuitry, so it keeps working even when speakers are blown.
-Your options are connecting a soundbar via HDMI ARC or getting the speakers professionally replaced for $150-$300.
+Internal speakers have failed.
+The headphone jack runs on separate circuitry, so it keeps working even when speakers are blown.
+Connect a soundbar via HDMI ARC or budget $150-$300 for professional replacement.

 #How do I update firmware on a Westinghouse Roku TV?

-Go to Settings, then System, then System Update, and select Check Now.
+Go to Settings > System > System Update and select Check Now.
 The TV needs a stable Wi-Fi connection to download the update.
-Don’t unplug the TV during installation.
-The entire process takes 5-15 minutes depending on update size and your internet speed.
+Don’t unplug during installation — the process takes 5-15 minutes depending on update size and your internet speed.

 #Can HDMI ARC cause no sound on a Westinghouse TV?

 Yes.
-HDMI ARC requires a specific port (usually labeled “ARC” on the back panel) and compatible cable.
-Using a non-ARC HDMI port for a soundbar connection sends video but no audio.
-If your Westinghouse TV has input source problems, switching HDMI ports can also resolve the issue.
+HDMI ARC requires a specific port (usually labeled “ARC” on the back panel) and a compatible cable — a standard HDMI cable won’t carry audio return channel data reliably.
+Using a non-ARC HDMI port for a soundbar connection sends video but no audio, which is the most common HDMI ARC mistake.
+If your Westinghouse TV has input source problems, switching HDMI ports and verifying ARC compatibility in the soundbar’s settings can also resolve the issue.

 #What audio settings should I use on a Westinghouse TV?

-Set Sound Mode to Standard, Speakers to TV Speakers (unless using external audio), and Audio Mode to Stereo for most setups.
-Turn off Surround Sound unless you have a 5.1 system connected.
-On Xumo OS models, also check Display & Sound for a separate Audio Output toggle.
+Standard Sound Mode, TV Speakers output, Stereo Audio Mode.
+Turn off Surround Sound unless you have a 5.1 system.
+On Xumo OS models, check Display & Sound for an extra Audio Output toggle.

 #Do Westinghouse Xumo TVs have different sound settings than Roku models?

 Yes.
-Xumo OS uses a different menu structure.
-Audio settings are under Settings, then Display & Sound, then Audio Output.
-Roku OS puts them under Settings, then Audio.
-The available options overlap, but Xumo TV models add a separate equalizer control that Roku versions don’t have.
+Xumo OS uses a different menu structure: audio settings live under Settings > Display & Sound > Audio Output, while Roku OS puts them under Settings > Audio.
+Xumo TV models also add a built-in equalizer that Roku versions don’t include.

 #How much does it cost to fix Westinghouse TV speakers?

 Professional replacement runs $150-$300 including parts and labor.
-The repair cost often approaches or exceeds the TV’s original purchase price on budget 32-inch and 43-inch models.
-A soundbar at $100-$150 delivers better audio quality than factory speakers and works as a permanent upgrade rather than a repair.
+The repair cost often approaches or exceeds the TV’s original purchase price on budget 32-inch and 43-inch models, and authorized repair centers aren’t always local, so factor in shipping.
+For a $250 TV, a $200 repair bill rarely makes sense.
+A soundbar at $100-$150 delivers better audio quality and works as a permanent upgrade.